appohfaiths/taskfoundry/README.md

 # TaskFoundry 🛠️

-Generate task content from your Git diffs — in Markdown or JSON — powered by OpenAI, Groq, or your own local model.
+Generate task content and commit messages from your Git diffs — in Markdown or JSON — powered by OpenAI, Groq, or your own local model.

 ---

 ## ✨ Features

 - 🧠 **AI-Powered Task Summaries** from your Git changes
+- 📝 **Conventional Commit Messages** generated from staged changes
 - 🔀 Support for **staged** or latest commit diffs
 - 🧾 Output in **Markdown** (default) or **JSON**
 - 🤖 Use **OpenAI**, **Groq** (recommended), or your **own local model**